 Digital marketing is gaining tremendous popularity as a career path, but it’s still a fairly new one.
 Although digital marketing is becoming mainstream as more organizations and brands are hiring digital marketing professionals; the career in digital marketing is yet to gain the status of a mainstream one.
 These days, anyone can offer digital marketing services as there are no formal certifications or training programs that are adopted by the corporate world.
+However, there are a lot of good websites online that are useful when dealing with marketing for example, if you’re interested you could check out something like Google Ads scripts by PPCnerd or other digital marketing sites.
 Lastly, in a world of ‘me-too’ digital marketers, it’s not too straightforward to stand out in the crowd.
 In this post, we look into the career story of Saurabh Chhabra, who overcame rejections and fear to make a career in digital marketing.

 I have shared my story about how I got into blogging and career & study abroad counseling as a solopreneur.
 But, how I got into online (or digital) marketing & branding?
 Well, meet my Digital Marketing Guru – Saurabh Chhabra.
 I worked with Saurabh at MeetUniversity (Noida).
 Additionally, we have also been flatmates for around one and a half year.
 It was Saurabh who taught me the basics of WordPress, Social Media Marketing, SEO and related stuff.
 He is someone who inspired me to get into digital marketing.